 A visit to New Zealand's southern playground is a must.
 Queenstown is an exhilarating, year-round alpine resort.
-Its reputation as the adventure capital of the world is well earned with a huge number of activities, from bungy jumping to jet boating, to enjoy amongst the spectactular scenery.
+Its reputation as the adventure capital of the world is well earned with a huge number of activities, from bungy jumping to jet boating, to enjoy amongst the spectacular scenery.

-Described by Rudyard Kipling as the "eight wonder of the world", you can soak up this stunning natural area with a Red Boat Cruise.
+Described by Rudyard Kipling as the "eighth wonder of the world", you can soak up this stunning natural area with a Red Boat Cruise.
 Mitre Peak, one of New Zealand's most photographed icons, is situated on the south shore of Milford Sound.
 On still days the peak is reflected in the glassy water in the foreground.

 Suggested Self-Drive Experiences

 Few New Zealand road trips rival the Southern Scenic Route for diversity.
 Sure, it takes in Queenstown, Milford Sound and other landmark attractions on its wiggly ‘U’ through the deep south, but it also travels to quieter corners, with hidden gems just as likely to wow you.
 Find out more

 On this 5-day journey through Central Otago expect to be left awestruck by the sheer physical beauty of the region and once-in-a-lifetime opportunities for fun ...Find out more

 Tourist-town buzz, adrenaline activities, national park hikes, cross-country cycle trails, world-class wineries and restaurants – this itinerary packs in all this and more in under a week.Find out more

 Central Otago produces some of New Zealand’s greatest wines and few can pass up the opportunity to sample the sumptuous wines made here.